DmytroMelnyk/localstack-example/Readme.md

 # Welcome to your CDK Python project with LocalStack!

+!!
+If you run this with docker on WINDOWS, you should change install.sh endings to CRLF -> LF manually in VSCode

 For better cdklocal experience you should set `DEFAULT_REGION` env variable.
 In that case you won't need to provide `--region` parameter to `awslocal` commands.
 You should use this variable when deploying your stack.
 It's worth to mention that you could have `$(aws configure get region)` already set, but it's not used with `awslocal`.
 You can also use `aws ... --endpoint-url http://localhost:4566` commands instead of `awslocal`.
 In any case, pay attention to the region you use.

 Domain `localhost.localstack.cloud` resolves to `127.0.0.1`.